scrambledeggs/cookbook/policies/setting-up-alarms.md

 ### Notification Channels
 Set up notification channels to ensure alerts reach the right people:

-1. **Slack**: Use Slack **cloudwatch-alarm-notification** channel for critical alerts, such as when Lambda functions fail or X-Ray faults spike.
+1. **Slack**: Use Slack **prod-sqs-lambda-alerts** channel for critical alerts, such as when Lambda functions fail or X-Ray faults spike.

 ---